 In this article we made an attempt to put together all (or nearly all) the steps necessary to install CloudReady on non-certified machines, if basic compatibility is present.

 Step 1, Pre-requisites:

 2. Make sure to select Standalone installation!
 If you are only interested in Dual Booting, check out this article to set up Dual Boot pre-requisites.
 Please note that Dual Boot of CloudReady will no longer be supported starting with CloudReady v64.

 1. The minimum requirements for RAM is 2Gb.
 If your RAM is 1Gb (not below!), you might be able to install CloudReady by switching to TTY (ctrl+alt+f2) once the installation has begun and you see 3 rolling dots.

-If you have 2Gb or more, proceed to the next step:
+If you have 2Gb or more of RAM on your device, proceed to the next step:

-2. Check free space on your hard drive: the min requirement to install CloudReady is 16Gb.
+2. Check free space on your hard drive: the minimum requirement to install CloudReady is 16Gb.

 3. Check your graphics --> Note, CloudReady is not compatible with Intel GMA 500, 600, 3600, 3650.

 In addition, as official Chromebooks do not use AMD and NVIDIA graphics, those are generally less reliable on CloudReady as well.